hoomanvahdat0-DataAnalysis/Subscription-Cancelation-Analysis/README.md

 1. EDA  Exploratory Data Analysis
 2. Product Funnel Analysis
 3. Data Visualization
+EDA shows that the most commonly selected primary reason for cancellation is “not useful,” followed by “expensive.”
+For the second reason, “went to competitor” appears most frequently, again followed by “expensive.”
+The third reason is most often listed as “none,” suggesting that few users go beyond the minimum requirement.

 ## Skills:
 1. SQL: CTEs, CASE, Union, View creation